 The Linguistics department at the University of Florida has a long history.
 It began as an interdisciplinary program in 1970 and became an independent department in 2010.
-We have 12 full-time faculty and an equal number of affiliated faculty in other departments.
+We have 12 full-time faculties and an equal number of affiliated faculty in other departments.

-The department encourages students to pursue their own interests and our faculty have expertise in a wide range of linguistic subfields.
-Currently these include phonetics, phonology, morphology, syntax, semantics, pragmatics, sociolinguistics, discourse analysis, language documentation, corpus linguistics, psycholinguistics, neurolinguistics, SLA, language pedagogy, and TESL.
+The department encourages students to pursue their own interests and our faculty has expertise in a wide range of linguistic subfields.
+Currently, these include phonetics, phonology, morphology, syntax, semantics, pragmatics, sociolinguistics, discourse analysis, language documentation, corpus linguistics, psycholinguistics, neurolinguistics, SLA, language pedagogy, and TESL.
 Students can explore a breadth of topics during their graduate training.

 The department has depth of expertise in a handful of specializations and we particularly welcome graduate applications in these areas: